DFHack/dfhack/docs/Scripts.rst

 ==================
 Shows a warning at startup if no valid ``dfhack.init`` file is found.

-.. _scripts/gui/power-meter:
+.. _gui/power-meter:

 gui/power-meter
 ===============
-An in-game interface for `plugins/power-meter`.
+An in-game interface for `power-meter`.

-.. _scripts/gui/rename:
+.. _gui/rename:

 gui/rename
 ==========
-Backed by `plugins/rename`, this script allows entering the desired name via a simple dialog in the game ui.
+Backed by `rename`, this script allows entering the desired name via a simple dialog in the game ui.

 * ``gui/rename [building]`` in 'q' mode changes the name of a building.